jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 **Kerberoasting:**
 To understand Kerberoasting, there is an item we need to define that plays a huge part during this attack technique.
 Service Principal Names (SPN) is used to uniquely identify a Windows Service.
 Kerberos authentication requires that with each service logon account there must be a SPN associated.
-This allows a client to request a service authentication without having the actual account name through Kerberos authentication.
+This allows a client to request a service ticket without having the actual account name through Kerberos authentication.
 You can read more about this at [MITRE ATT&CK](https://attack.mitre.org/techniques/T1208/).

 *The SPN is not automatically created when you create the user in Active Dirtectory, you HAVE to go and create the SPN.
 You can see below how to do this:*